atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ### Rug Archive Repositories

-Rug Archive source code repositories should have a good `README.md` containing the following information at minimum:
+Rug archive source code repositories should have a good `README.md` containing the following information at minimum:

 -   A general description of the intent of the Rugs in the archive,